Core Model

 Housing is the biggest monthly line item for most households.

-It's not just a too few homes problem.
-Scarcity and slow approvals raise prices, and then low-choice markets make fee traps, screening leverage, opaque tenant records, and quiet coordination more profitable.
+Too few homes is only part of the problem.
+Scarcity and slow approvals raise prices, and low-choice markets make fee traps, screening leverage, opaque tenant records, and quiet coordination more profitable.

 What good looks like: more homes where people need them, faster approvals with clear rules, all-in price clarity, and screening and eviction processes people can meaningfully contest before loss becomes final.